 Dr. Margot Rejskind, Founder and Artistic Director

-An active conductor, performer, and teacher, Dr. Margot Rejskind has directed choirs of all kinds, from beginner to professional, in both Canada and the United States.
-Known for her adventurous and eclectic programming, choirs under her direction have been heard on CBC, NPR, and the BBC, and have been finalists and semi-finalists in a number of national and international choral competitions, where they have been praised for their musicality, artistry, and distinctive sound.
+An active conductor, performer, and teacher, Dr. Margot Rejskind has directed choirs and orchestras of all kinds, from beginner to professional, in both Canada and the United States.
+Known for her adventurous and eclectic programming, ensembles under her direction have been heard on CBC, NPR, and the BBC, and have been finalists and semi-finalists in a number of national and international competitions, where they have been praised for their musicality, artistry, and radiant sound.

-Dr. Rejskind is a native of Montreal, where she completed her degree in Voice Performance (Jazz) at Concordia University.
-She earned her Masters and Doctoral degrees in Choral Conducting and Vocal Pedagogy from the University of Illinois at Urbana-Champaign.
-Dr. Rejskind served on the faculty of the Royal Conservatory of Music in Toronto from 2006 to 2013.
-Currently, she teaches private voice, ear training, and conducting at her Brighton Singing Studio; she is the artistic director for Forte Men’s Choir and Summerside Community Choir; and she teaches Aural Skills in the Music Department at UPEI.
+Margot is a native of Montreal, where she received formative conducting training under Iwan Edwards and Dr. John Baboukis at McGill University, and earned a degree in Voice Performance (Jazz) from Concordia University.
+She earned her Masters and Doctoral degrees in Conducting from the University of Illinois at Urbana-Champaign, studying with Dr. Chester Alwes, and Donald Schleicher.
+Dr. Rejskind was Director of Choirs for the Royal Conservatory of Music in Toronto from 2006 to 2013.